In New Orleans, friends respond as virus claims a Zulu king

 The loneliness of the sparse funeral parlor seemed grievous by comparison.

 Lillian Hammond’s daughter, wearing a cloth mask and protective blue gloves, embraced her as she wept.
-Beside his open casket, an easel bore his portrait, wearing the white suit of Zulu kings.
+Beside his open casket, an easel bore his portrait, wearing his white king suit.
 Another portrait was in the waiting area, with a bottle of hand sanitizer and a sign: “Please sanitize your hands before signing the guest book.”

 “I am so happy that Larry’s in a better place,” Lillian Hammond said.
 “I want to say to all of you, we don’t know what’s going on with this coronavirus but please take it serious.
 And make sure that every day that you say something about the Lord and bless your family.”